-The dermatologists at Penn State Children’s Hospital take a holistic, compassionate approach to diagnosing and treating children with skin disorders.
+The dermatologists at Penn State Health Children’s Hospital take a holistic, compassionate approach to diagnosing and treating children with skin disorders.
 From an isolated rash to a chronic skin condition, skin disorders in children can be caused by a bacterial or viral infection, allergic reaction or genetic condition.
 Our team is here to diagnose and treat a variety of skin problems in children of all ages.

-Led by one of the only board-certified pediatric dermatologists in central Pennsylvania, Penn State Children’s Hospital has a child-centered experience you won’t be able to find at other area hospitals.
+Led by one of the only board-certified pediatric dermatologists in central Pennsylvania, Penn State Health Children’s Hospital has a child-centered experience you won’t be able to find at other area hospitals.
 Our team of experts has a particular interest and specialized training in congenital and acquired vascular lesions, as well as rare genetic disorders of the skin (including ichthyoses and epidermolysis bullosa), and work closely with other specialists to provide multidisciplinary care.

 Symptoms, Diagnosis and Outlook